suna02/web-dev-tutorial/README.md

 # web-dev-tutorial
-product of following along with online tutorial by Traversy Media!
+product of following along with online tutorial by Traversy Media.